Enable controlled folder access

 Name the policy and add a description.
 Select Next.

-Scroll down to the bottom, select the Enable Folder Protection drop-down, and choose Enable.
+Scroll down to the bottom, select the Enable Controlled Folder Access drop-down, and choose Enable.

-Select List of additional folders that need to be protected and add the folders that need to be protected.
+Select Controlled Folder Access Protected Folders and add the folders that need to be protected.

-Select List of apps that have access to protected folders and add the apps that have access to protected folders.
+Select Controlled Folder Access Allowed Applications and add the apps that have access to protected folders.

 Select Exclude files and paths from attack surface reduction rules and add the files and paths that need to be excluded from attack surface reduction rules.